apocas/meshtastic-dashboard/README.md

 ## Real-time Features

 - **Live Node Discovery**: New nodes appear immediately on map and graph
+- **Enhanced Tooltips**: Rich hover information with hardware images and detailed specs
+- **URL Sharing**: Share direct links to specific nodes with `?node=nodeId` parameter
 - **Connection Tracking**: Automatic connection discovery from packet routing
 - **Signal Quality**: SNR/RSSI tracking for connection health
 - **Activity Monitoring**: Real-time packet stream with decoded content
+- **Cross-View Synchronization**: Click nodes to focus both map and graph simultaneously
+- **Smart Loading**: Professional loading overlays during node focusing operations

+## Hardware Support

+The dashboard includes visual hardware identification with device images for:

+- **Heltec Devices**: All Heltec LoRa modules and development boards
+- **LILYGO T-Beam**: Various T-Beam models and variants
+- **RAK Modules**: RAK4631 and other RAK Wireless devices
+- **ESP32 Boards**: Various ESP32-based development boards
+- **RP2040 Devices**: Raspberry Pi Pico and compatible boards
+- **And many more**: Extensive hardware database with fallback images

+## Usage Tips

+### Sharing Node Links
+1. Click any node on the map or graph
+2. Copy the updated URL from your browser
+3. Share the link with others to show them the specific node
+4. Recipients will see the dashboard automatically focus on that node

+### Understanding Position Quality
+- **Green markers**: Confirmed GPS positions (most accurate)
+- **Yellow markers**: Triangulated positions (estimated from multiple sources)
+- **Red markers**: Estimated positions (least accurate)

+### Graph Interactions
+- **Hover over nodes**: See detailed hardware and status information
+- **Click nodes**: Focus both map and graph on the selected node
+- **Hover over edges**: See connection quality and packet statistics
+- **Drag nodes**: Rearrange the graph layout manually

 ## Development